dixslyf/acush/docs.typ

 each job should execute in order.
 Later jobs should only start after earlier jobs finish.

+Immediately after entering the command line:
 #test-case-image("job-fg-multi-a.png")

+After about 5 seconds:
 #test-case-image("job-fg-multi-b.png")

+We observe that the shell correctly executes `echo "End"` only after `sleep 5` completes.

 #test-case[Multiple sequential jobs with non-zero exit codes]